nestproject/Padlock/README.md

 # 🔒

-Nest example middleware for HTTP authentication.
+Nest example middleware to wrap your web application in HTTP auth.

 **NOTE**: *This is also the very first published Pod to use emoji as it's name.*